Manual Arts High School: West Adams High School

 The school was relieved in 2007 when West Adams Preparatory High School opened.
 During the same year, a section of the Manual Arts attendance zone was transferred to Belmont High School.

 In July 2008, the school became part of MLA Partner Schools through LAUSD's newly created iDesign Schools Division.
 MLA Partner Schools, in collaboration with West Ed, will operate Manual Arts on a 5-year performance contract approved by the LAUSD School Board.

 The school was expected be relieved by Central Region High School 16 (which became Dr. Maya Angelou High School (Los Angeles, California)) when that school opened in 2011, and by Augustus Hawkins High School when that school opens in 2012.

 In the 2011–2012 school year, Manual Arts will return to a traditional school calendar schedule.
 As a result, several of the school's small learning communities will be restructured and the number of security on campus will be reduced.
 The 'Blewett Football Field is named in honor of James Blewett who was a standout Manual Arts football player and longtime Head coach with 9 Los Angeles City titles and 225 wins.

-In summer of 2022, Manual Arts High School selected its first Latino principal.
-During Alejandro Macias’ tenure, he helped the school meet or exceed all metrics measured by LAUSD’s Data Dig program, which aims to drive continuous improvement.
+Post-pandemic recovery

+From 2022 to 2024, Alejandro Macias served as principal of Manual Arts High School.
+During his tenure, publicly available district and state data documented improvements in selected school climate, college-readiness, English Learner reclassification, attendance-related, graduation, and accountability indicators.
+In the 2024 LAUSD School Experience Survey, teacher satisfaction was reported at 89%, compared with a five-year average of 66%; teachers reporting that students were college ready was 84%, compared with a five-year average of 72%; parents reporting opportunities for shared decision-making was 85%, compared with a five-year average of 78%; and parents reporting high-quality schooling was 88%, compared with a five-year average of 81.8%.
+California Student Aid Commission Race to Submit Dashboard data showed that Manual Arts Senior High School's FAFSA/CADAA completion rate increased from 44.6% in 2022 to 65.6% in 2023, and then to 82.6% in 2024, with completed applications rising from 127 to 170, then to 190.
+LAUSD School Explorer data showed that the school's English Learner reclassification rate increased from 6.2% in 2021–22 to 18.0% in 2022–23, and was 14.8% in 2023–24.
+LAUSD School Accountability Report Card data showed that Manual Arts Senior High School's chronic absenteeism rate for all students declined from 52.6% in 2022–23 to 41.2% in 2023–24, while its four-year cohort graduation rate increased from 76.0% to 88.6% during the same period.
+Manual Arts Senior High School exited Additional Targeted Support and Improvement status in the 2023–24 California Department of Education ESSA Assistance Status data.